dansanderson/mega65-welcome-guide/updating-core.md

 ## The C64 core

 We mentioned that the MEGA65 can run other cores besides the one that causes your Mega to act like a Commodore 65.
-Today, there is one other core available that you can try: a Commodore 64.
+One such core is a Commodore 64.

 The C64 core is _not the same_ as the C65's Commodore 64 mode, the one you start by typing `GO 64` (see {ref}`try-this-first:commodore 64 mode`).
 The C64 core completely transforms your Mega into a Commodore 64, with no C65 or MEGA65 features.